What Services Do We provide?

 A sympathetic nerve block targets the sympathetic nervous system, a series of nerves that spread out from your spine to your body to help control several involuntary body functions.
 The location of your pain usually determines where you’ll receive the nerve block.
 Your sympathetic nerves come together outside your spine area in thick networks of nerves called ganglions.
 Once the involved ganglion is located, it is blocked by injecting it with an anesthetic solution, or sometimes other chemicals are used.
 You can go home after the procedure and return to your normal activities after a day of rest.

 Targeted Nerve Blocks

 A nerve block is an anesthetic or anti-inflammatory injection targeted toward a certain nerve or group of nerves to treat pain.
-The medication delivered by injection will be placed as close to the nerve causing the pain as possible.
+The medication delivered by injection will be placed as close as possible to the nerve causing the pain.
 It will then “shut down” the pain receptors within the nerve(s) causing the problem.
 Imaging can help the doctor place the needle in exactly the right spot.
 The imaging itself is painless.
 The effects of the injection are usually immediate.
-However, nerve blocks are typically short acting, but may reset some hyperactivity in the nerve to give long term relief.
+However, nerve blocks are typically short-acting, but they may reset some hyperactivity in the nerve to give long-term relief.